-Hailey residents have embraced bicycling and walking to school, work and extracurricular activities, and have further expressed a strong desire for enhancements that make alternative modes as safe and efficient as driving a car.
-This is not simply a matter of mobility; it is a key component of the City's vitality and viability.
+Hailey residents have embraced bicycling and walking to school, work and extracurricular activities, and have further expressed a strong desire for enhancements that make additional modes as safe and efficient as driving a car.
+This is a matter of mobility for all road users and is a key component of the City's vitality and viability.